Peter, Frank & Stven Lowy (Picture: James Croucher Source: TheAustralian)

 Business columnist Michael West writes “The Westfield demerger is a brilliant deal for shareholders in the Westfield Group, not to mention the Lowy ruling family and its phalanx of advisers.
 For investors in Westfield Retail Trust, however, the proposal is not so rosy.”

 With so much opposition to this deal one can only wonder why the Westfield Trust board are pushing it so strongly.
+And why the ASX are not doing more to ensure good corporate governance is occurring.
 If I was a shareholder in Westfield Trust I wouldn’t feel well represented by the directors.
 And as West also wrote it is no surprise “that “independent experts” KPMG (for WRT) and Grant Samuel (for WDC) have deemed the transaction ”fair”.
 Their conclusion followed the $1.7 million they were paid to write their reports.”

-If we can’t be assured that the directors or “independent experts” and other advisers being remunerated by Westfield are acting in the shareholders best interests then the responsibility falls to the fund managers and super funds who we invest through.
+Corporate governance in Australia is so bad that we can’t rely on the directors and/or “independent experts” being remunerated by Westfield are acting in the best interests of shareholders.
+Therefore, the responsibility must fall to the fund managers and super funds who we invest through.
 So far I have only heard from two.

 UniSuper have also been joined by Colonial First State Global Asset Management in their opposition to this deal and state “We oppose the deal on its current terms.
 We want to see WRT maintain its very strong S&P A+ credit rating”.
 The merger will push up the debt that Westfield Retail Trust shareholders are exposed to with gearing increasing from 22 per cent to 38 per cent.